dineshmendhe-rutgers/IFH---Database-Series-2022/Day 3 - DML Commands and More/README.md

 # Institute-for-Health---Database-Series-2022
-# Day 2 - DDL Commands and More
+# Day 3 - DML Commands and More

 # Table of Contents
 - [✔️ What you will learn](#ifh-introduction)